thegoodideaco/visualizing-hierarchies/src/router/d3/scales.md

 ### Values to Visual Dimensions

-As stated in the `Semiology of Graphics`, scales can represent the visual variables of each item in a collection.
+As stated in the [Semiology of Graphics](http://localhost:8080/#/theory/variables), scales can represent the visual variables of each item in a collection.

 Let's take for example a `dataset` of emails within 2 years time.
 We could use a linear scale to map the value of time to color.